 If there’s one thing that almost all of our dogs have in common, it’s their love of treats.
 And it’s just as enjoyable for us — who doesn’t love to see their pup’s eyes light up and tail start wagging at the mention of the word “treat.”

 Of course, not all treats are created equal.
 Since it’s something you might be giving your dog every single day, you’ll want to do everything you can to find healthy treats with high-quality ingredients.
 That way, you can feel good about what you’re feeding your dog.

 Do a quick search on Amazon, and you’ll find some of the top picks for healthy treats — Rocco & Roxie Jerky Sticks, Zuke’s Mini Naturals, or Greenies Dental Dog Chews, for example.
 But how do you know that these treats are right for your dog?
 What should you be looking for on the packaging to ensure they’re the best choice?
 And are there alternatives out there?

 Let’s dive in and discover what to look for in dog treats, what to avoid, and how to make the right choice for your pooch.

 What to Look for in Dog Treats

 Approach shopping for dog treats in the same way you approach shopping for food for your family, or even pet food for your furry family, for that matter.
-Look for the healthiest options by looking for healthy, all-natural, whole-food ingredients without a lot of added preservatives, artificial flavors, or potentially harmful by-products.
+Look for the healthiest options by looking for healthy, natural, whole-food ingredients without a lot of added preservatives, artificial flavors, or potentially harmful by-products.